gabyx/Githooks/docs/changes/Braking-Changes-v2.md

 Pull request [#35](https://github.com/gabyx/Githooks/pull/35) introduces a breaking change in the definition of a hook's *namespace path*.
-The original definition is not explicit enought which poses problems for properly distinguishing patterns which contain a namespace from ones which don't.
+The original definition is not explicit enough which poses problems for properly distinguishing patterns which contain a namespace from ones which don't.

 The following changes are made: